 Towards the top of the back panel is an unusual rectangular notch.
 This is for the Bravia CAM camera, which comes with the A95K (and the Z9K 8K MiniLED TV) and magnetically attaches at this point, peeking over the top edge of the screen.

-Sony is promising that the Bravia CAM will eventually boast a number of features, such as Ambient Optimisation Pro (which adjusts picture and sound based on where you are in the room), Gesture Control of the TV, Proximity Alert (which is designed to prevent children from standing or sitting too close to the TV) and Auto Power Saving Mode (which detects when you’ve left the room and dims the screen).
-At launch, though, it only offers video chat functionality, initially via Google Duo but with potentially more services to be added in the future.
+While at launch the Bravia CAM only offered video chat functionality, it does now support the promised Ambient Optimisation Pro (which adjusts picture and sound based on where you are in the room) and Proximity Alert (which is designed to prevent children from standing or sitting too close to the TV) features.
+Gesture Control of the TV and Auto Power Saving Mode (which detects when you’ve left the room and dims the screen) are still due to be added via a future firmware update.

 If you prefer to interact with your TV the more traditional way, you'll be pleased to discover that the A95K comes with a remote that's 36 per cent smaller than last year's zapper, with a reduction in buttons from 49 to 25.
 It feels good in the hands, has well-spaced, pleasingly clicky and – best of all – backlit buttons, and Sony has even added a neat and genuinely useful finder function that has the remote emit a sound when you say 'Okay Google, find my remote' to the TV.
 A basic, plastic remote is also included in the box (at least in Europe).
 It’s rather cheap and nasty, with very spongy buttons, but you should rarely if ever need to use it.